isomerpages/moe-blangahrisepri/_our-curriculum/Infocomm Technology.md

 <p>Safer Internet Day took place on 6 February and it is an annual global initiative which aims to promote safer and more responsible use of online platforms and mobile devices among children. </p>

 <p>We commemorated Safer Internet Day starting with an announcement during assembly of its importance to foster a safer online environment for everyone.
-During recess, our Cyberwellness Ambassadors and Peer Support Leaders provided great support, and engaged their peers in discussions on the importance of balancing their time online and how to cultivate a healthy and balanced relationship with technology.
-Our Cyberwellness Ambassadors and Peer Support Leaders then guided their peers to make pledges for responsible screen use. </p>
+During recess, our Cyber Wellness Ambassadors and Peer Support Leaders provided great support, and engaged their peers in discussions on the importance of balancing their time online and how to cultivate a healthy and balanced relationship with technology.
+Our Cyber Wellness Ambassadors and Peer Support Leaders then guided their peers to make pledges for responsible screen use. </p>

 <p>Click&nbsp;<a href="https://www.blangahrisepri.moe.edu.sg/highlights/2024/safer-internet-day-2024/">here</a> to read more about Safer Internet Day 2024. </p>